obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ## Tip #3 - You can quickly go back to previous versions of an Agent

+The canvas in AI studio is typically where you do a majority of your work and it is called the Editor mode.
+But once you are ready to connect your Agent to a live environment, you will have to publish the Agent.

-Let's say you'd like to look at a previous version of your Virtual Agent to revert a change.
-If you click on the three dots on the top of the page next to the Agent's name, you'll see  **Versions**.
+Sometimes after publishing your Agent, you might wish to go back to a previous version to revert a change.
+If you click on the three dots on the top of the page next to the Agent's name, you will see an option labeled **Versions**.

 ![Versions Option](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/versions.png "versions.png")

-You'll see a list of **Versions**; if you click on it, you can view it inside the designer.
+Once clicked the canvas will display all the different agent versions you have created so far.
+You will be able to see the differences between the published agent and draft versions.
 By default, the current view will be your most recent published version.

 ![Click on Versions](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/click-on-versions.png "click-on-versions.png")

 If you want to revert to a previous version, you can click on the three dots next to the version and select "**Open in editor**."
-We'll do this for **Version 1** of our SMS Virtual Agent.
+We'll do this for **Version 1** (as shown in the previous screenshot) of our SMS Virtual Agent.

 ![Open in Editor](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/open-in-editor.png "open-in-editor.png")

-You'll see a dialog box warning below that any unsaved changes will be lost if you proceed.
+A warning will pop up notifying you that any unsaved changes will be lost if you proceed.

 ![Dialog to Save New Version](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/dialog-save-new-version.png "dialog-save-new-version.png")